Italy's Conte to unveil cabinet list by Wednesday - Journal du Cameroun

 After public spats between the parties — who until recently were sworn enemies — there was now a “good working atmosphere”, Conte told the Fatto Quotidiano daily via video link.

-The Five Star Movement (M5S) and Democratic Party (PD) have agreed to form a new coalition to stave off new elections after hardline Matteo Salvini, head of the far-right League, pulled the plug on the government earlier this month.
+The Five Star Movement (M5S) and Democratic Party (PD) have agreed to form a new coalition to stave off new elections after Matteo Salvini, the hardline head of the far-right League, pulled the plug on the government.

-There have been persistent reports that M5S head Luigi Di Miao has threatened to renege on the deal should he not be given the deputy prime minister job — but Conte said Sunday he was concentrated on policies rather than posts.
+There have been persistent reports that M5S head Luigi Di Miao has threatened to pull out of the deal should he not get the deputy prime minister job.

+Conte said Sunday he was concentrated on policies rather than posts, while the PD suggested the deputy prime minister post should be scrapped to take it out of the equation.

+Di Maio loyalists accused the centre-left of trying to cut their leader off at the knees.

-Conte said he “shared” Grillo’s feelings, while PD leader Nicola Zingaretti agreed, saying “let’s change everything, and respect one another”.
+Conte said he “shared” Grillo’s feelings, as did PD leader Nicola Zingaretti, saying “let’s change everything, and respect one another”.

 As far as the cabinet posts go, Conte said he would invite the M5S and PD to give him suggestions — rather than make demands — “so I can choose the best team”.

-He insisted the coalition would have a “single shared programme” where it would be difficult to distinguish which measures were championed by which party — a bipolarity which plagued the outgoing League-M5S coalition.
+He insisted the coalition would have a “single shared programme” where it would be difficult to distinguish which measures were championed by which party — a bipolarity that had plagued the outgoing League-M5S coalition.

 Conte, a softly-spoken lawyer who was chosen as a compromise pick for prime minister after last year’s general election, also denied he was the Movement’s man, insisting he was neutral.